obedjunias/obedjunias.github.io/content/authors/admin/_index.md

 interests:
   - Artificial Intelligence
   - Natural Language Processing (NLP)
-  - NLP for Social Good
+  - NLP for Social Good and Health Applications
-  - Intersection of NLP and Public Health (esp.
-Mental Health)

 # Education to show in About widget